Is Paul a Reinterpreter or False Teacher? An Alternate View

 Conclusion

 From the Bible itself, a case can be made that Paul’s teachings contradict Jesus, clash with James, and redefine God’s covenant in ways foreign to the Hebrew Scriptures.
-He admitted to accusations of being a false apostle, and his authority depended entirely on visions rather than firsthand discipleship.
+He admitted to accusations of being a false apostle, was abandoned in Asia Minor, never quoted Jesus directly, removed circumcision, relied on private visions, failed the two-or-three-witness rule, and even changed his story multiple times.

 If Paul was a False Teacher, then his influence represents a distortion of the true gospel of Jesus and the apostles in Jerusalem.